Beautiful Breakfast Nooks for the Modern Family

-If you’re lucky, you have a spot in your kitchen to sit in the morning with that first cup of coffee or tea, a place where the kids can scarf their breakfast before dashing off to school, and finally (mercifully) a place for us parents to breathe a sigh of relief when the house quiets down again.
-In my 1930s-era house, I have such a place, “the breakfast room,” a traditional part of most older homes.
+Nothing beats a breakfast nook.
+A breakfast nook is a place in the kitchen for that first cup of morning coffee or tea, a place where the kids can scarf their breakfast before dashing off to school, and finally (mercifully) a place for us parents to breathe a sigh of relief when the house quiets down again.
+In my 1930s-era house, I have such a breakfast nook, a traditional part of most older homes and a casual eating area that keeps the dining room protected from family chaos.

-Although it is darling with its arched entry, its diminuitive dimensions were really scaled for a family of four.
-Squeeze in a fifth body or family dog?
+Although it is darling with its arched entry, my breakfast nook’s diminuitive dimensions were really scaled for a family of four.
+Squeeze in a fifth guest or family dog?
 Forget it!
 So what is tempting me lately is what architects and designers are creating now: larger areas for in-kitchen dining, lounging, whatever—turning the hearth of the home into increasingly useful gathering spots.
 Let’s check out a few I found as inspiration:

 First, in the image above, do you see what’s extended beyond the main kitchen space?
 A sun-bathed kitchen nook (thanks to an impressive partial glass roof).
 Some bench seating with an array of colorful pillows and a couple of cafe chairs is all that’s required.
 (I think I would just live there personally…) (Image via Imperfect Interiors)